Is Ralph Lauren Publicly Traded? List of Apparel Stocks | InvestSnips

 Micro-Cap Under $300 million 16 Citi Trends (CTRN), Tilly's (TLYS), Vince Holding (VNCE)

-Market cap tiers are reviewed monthly.
-Swipe horizontally on mobile to view all columns.
+Market cap tiers are reviewed monthly to reflect current valuations.

 Clothing & Apparel Stocks — Full List

-These companies design, manufacture, market and/or distribute a wide range of men's, women's and children's apparel and accessories.
-The companies on this list do not necessarily own retail stores (although most do) or even manufacture the products they distribute.
-However, they are home to some well-known brands which are sold in department, chain and specialty stores world-wide.
+These companies designs markets and distributes a wide range of men's, women's and children's apparel and accessories.
+While many on this list do not own retail stores, they are home to some well-known brands sold in department and specialty stores worldwide.

 This list is broken down by market capitalization: